llm-bible/llm-bible.github.io/_publications/tu2023carefully.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2304.14106"}
   - {name: "Code", url: "https://github.com/THU-KEG/ChatLog/"}
-tags: ['Security', 'Model Architecture', 'Reinforcement Learning', 'GPT', 'Has Code']
+tags: ['GPT', 'Model Architecture', 'Reinforcement Learning', 'Security', 'Has Code']
 ---
 ChatGPT has achieved great success and can be considered to have acquired an infrastructural status.
 There are abundant works for evaluating ChatGPT on